-No, if you own a Nevada business, you’re not required to purchase workers’ comp insurance for yourself.
-Depending on how your business is organized, though, you might automatically be included in coverage.
-If you’re sure you don’t want to be included on your company’s workers’ comp policy, you’ll fill out a form to waive coverage (with Huckleberry, this is done completely online).
+No, if you own a Nevada business, you're not required to purchase workers' comp insurance for yourself.
+Depending on how your business is organized, though, you might automatically be included in the coverage.
+If you're sure you don't want to be included in your company's workers' comp policy, you'll fill out a form to waive coverage (with Huckleberry, this is done entirely online).

 How do I get workers' comp in Nevada?

-In general, you’ll get workers’ comp through an approved private insurance carrier (find one with Google or get an instant Huckleberry estimate).
-There are two main ways to obtain workers’ comp insurance for your Nevada company:
+Generally, you'll get workers' comp through a Division of Insurance approved private insurance carrier (find one with Google or get an instant Huckleberry workers’ comp estimate).
+There are two main ways to obtain workers' comp insurance for your Nevada company:

 - You can find a traditional insurer, fill out all the paperwork and mail in your forms, and wait a few weeks for everything to be final.
-This process can take a while, so start it early.
-(Learn more about buying workers’ comp here.)
+However, this process can take a while, so start it early.

-- You can go digital (and get a quote in about five minutes).
+- You can go digital (and get a quote in about 5 minutes with Huckleberry).

 What is the cost of workers' comp in Nevada?

-Quick background: Your workers’ comp payment is calculated mostly based on your payroll and the kind of industry you work in.
-The bigger the payroll, the more you’ll pay for workers’ comp.
-(Read more about how workers’ comp rates are calculated.)
+Quick background: Your workers' comp payment is calculated mainly based on your payroll and the kind of industry you work in.
+The bigger the payroll, the more you'll pay for workers' compensation coverage.
+(Read more about how workers' comp rates are calculated.)

-To give you a ballpark range, the average cost for workers’ comp in Nevada is $1.31 per $100 of payroll.
-But the best way to learn what you’re likely to pay is to get a quick estimate here.
+To give you a ballpark range, the average cost for Nevada workers’ comp is $1.31 per $100 of payroll.
+But the best way to learn what you're likely to pay is to get a quick workers’ comp quote here.